top of page

 DARKNESS

-The Bible often portrays hell as a realm of profound darkness.
-It is illustrated as a place devoid of light and hope.
-Jesus characterized it as "outer darkness," a place of "weeping and gnashing of teeth" (Matthew 8:12, Matthew 22:13).
-Similarly, the book of Job describes Sheol as a "land of deepest night, a shadowy wasteland of utter darkness and chaos" (Job 10:21-22).
+The Bible often portrays Hell as a place of profound darkness, devoid of light and hope (Matthew 8:12; Matthew 22:13).
+Jesus refers to it as “outer darkness,” marked by “weeping and gnashing of teeth.”
+Likewise, the book of Job describes Sheol as a “land of deepest night, a shadowy wasteland of utter darkness and chaos.”
+(Job 10:21-22).

 COMPLETE ISOLATION